prashant-jayan21/minecraft-dialogue/README.md

 A basic session with the above information can be run as follows:

 ```
-/usr/bin/python cwc_run_session.py sample_user_info.csv sample_gold_configs.csv --lan
+python cwc_run_session.py sample_user_info.csv sample_gold_configs.csv --lan
 ```

-where `sample_gold_configs.csv` contains a newline-separated list of target structure xml file paths to be played in the session (formatted as `target_structure_xml,existing_structure_xml`, where `existing_structure_xml` is optional).
+where `sample_gold_configs.csv` contains a newline-separated list of target structure xml file paths to be played in the session (formatted as `target_structure_xml,existing_structure_xml`, where `existing_structure_xml` is optional). `existing_structure_xml` is the xml file path of a structure to be pre-loaded into the build region and is typically not needed.

-Alternatively, you can run a session with "Fixed Viewer" cameras that will take screenshots periodically from those angles as data is collected.
+Alternatively, you can run a session with up to 4 "Fixed Viewer" cameras that will take screenshots periodically from those angles (from the 4 canonical directions around the build region) as data is collected.
 To use these Fixed Viewer clients, launch 4 clients on the desired machine, and edit `sample_fixed_viewer.csv` to reflect the IP address of that machine.
 The current default uses `127.0.0.1` (localhost), i.e. the machine running the Python session will also act as the machine managing the Fixed Viewer clients.
+Port can remain 10000.

 To run with Fixed Viewer clients, a session can be run as follows:

 ```
-/usr/bin/python cwc_run_session.py sample_user_info.csv sample_gold_configs.csv --num_fixed_viewers=4 --fixed_viewer_csv=sample_fixed_viewer.csv --lan
+python cwc_run_session.py sample_user_info.csv sample_gold_configs.csv --num_fixed_viewers=4 --fixed_viewer_csv=sample_fixed_viewer.csv --lan
 ```

 ## Data format and postprocessing ##